The translation of this document is outdated.

 Section 32.
 The issues to be discussed shall be

-examined by the city or municipality council in the sequence
+examined by the council in the sequence indicated in the

-indicated in the announced agenda.
-Such sequence may be altered
+announced agenda.
+Such sequence may be altered by a council

 The agenda of an extraordinary meeting may not be amended by